Doctor of Musical Arts (DMA) Handbook

 DMA Qualifying Recital

-As determined by your Graduate Advisory Committee, there are three possible outcomes from the qualifying recital:
+As determined by the your Graduate Advisory Committee, there are three possible outcomes from the qualifying recital:

 • You are allowed to continue in your proposed course of study and proceed with subsequent DMA recitals,